carlmontanari/scrapli/docs/api_docs/driver/network/base_driver.md

             title = "Authentication Warning!"
             message = (
-                "scrapli will try to escalate privilege without entering a password but may " "fail.\nSet an `auth_secondary` password if your device requires a password to " "increase privilege, otherwise ignore this message."
+                "scrapli will try to escalate privilege without entering a password but may " "fail.\nSet an 'auth_secondary' password if your device requires a password to " "increase privilege, otherwise ignore this message."
             )
             user_warning(title=title, message=message)